I woke up thinking of a lady I saw at Radiation.

 She was agitated in my presence, and I couldn’t grasp how to comfort her.
 I thought she was scared, but I found out later, she was angry.

 There are 5 stages of grief, and when I found out I had Breast Cancer, I went through them all.
 Some people get stuck on a certain one, but you need to keep going.
-Don’t get stuck, and roll around in one.
+Don’t get stuck, and wallow in one.
 If you do that, you are going to miss out on the point of the journey.

 I stayed in Denial for quite a while.
-Every doctor I met, told me the same thing, and I just sat there ready to bolt.
+Every doctor I met, told me the same thing, and I just sat there ready leave.
 My daughter would go with me to the appointments, and listen for me.
 Even though I was sitting right there, I wasn’t actually hearing what they were saying.

 Good ol’ Chemo.
 That is where I learned the most.
-I could write a book on that alone.

 I was bargaining my way through every chance I got.
-Let’s face it.
-I usually get my way, but the doctor’s wouldn’t budge.
+I usually find a way, but the doctor’s wouldn’t budge.
 “Can I take a longer break?”
 No. “Can we just stop right here?”
 No. “Do I have to come back and keep doing this?”
 Yes.
 They were focused on the cure.
 They had a plan to kill this lump in my breast, and they succeeded.
-I’m glad they told me no.

 Waves of sorrow would wash over me during Chemo.
 I wouldn’t say I was depressed, but I definitely felt sorry for myself.
 I couldn’t do anything about anything!
 All I could do was open my eyes to a new day.
 Sometimes it took a few days to become stable enough to shower.
 I just laid in bed thinking of what I would write, if I had the well being to write it.

 This was the sweetest part of the journey.
 Once I finally accepted it.